Closing The Orgasm Gap For More Pleasurable Outcomes

 Communicating about what feels good and what doesn’t is not necessarily a mood killer.
 In fact, it is vital for consent and to make sure the other person is having a good time.
 Directing the person in how to touch you or asking them specifically how they want to be touched can be pleasurable in it’s own right; never underestimate the impact of respectful and sexy communication.

-Where To Start in Closing The Gap
+Where to Start in Closing the Gap

 As you may have gathered, making pleasure more equitable and achievable for women is not going to have a simple solution.
 There are multiple areas for both men and women to focus on to close the gap.